Gon-P/Heroku-termux/README.md

 # Heroku-termux
-1 tool php install heroku on termux.
+A simple and fast heroku installation tool on termux

 You can install heroku on termux with just this command without downloading the file above: